 - Formally goal-directed and designed to promote improvement in physical, social, emotional and/or cognitive functioning of the participants.

 - Directed and/or delivered by a health/human service professional with specialized expertise and within the scope of practice of his/her profession.

 - There are specific goals for each individual involved and the process is documented and evaluated.

 - A specially trained animal-handler team is an integral part of the treatment process.

 - Same as AAT but focusing on educational/cognitive goals and directed or delivered by an educational professional.

 Animal Assisted Activity (AAA):

 - Commonly seen as volunteer teams in hospitals, schools, nursing facilities, etc.

-- Provide social, emotional, and recreational benefits to enhance quality of life.
+- Provides social, emotional, and recreational benefits to enhance quality of life.